MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.ServiceBus/Complete-AzServiceBusMigration.md

 This operation Completes Migration of entities by pointing the connection strings to Premium namespace and any entities created after the operation will be under Premium Namespace.
 CompleteMigration operation will fail when entity migration is in-progress.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.servicebus/complete-azservicebusmigration) for up-to-date information.

 ## SYNTAX

 ### Complete (Default)